harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/kubernetes/pod/pod-io-latency.md

 Pod IO latency:
 - Simulates the slow file system calls, which can be used to test the resilience of an application or system to slow I/O performance.
 - Simulates the system's behavior when dealing with increased I/O operations.
 This can help identify any issues that may arise when the system is under high load.
-- Test the system performance during backup or recovery operations, it is possible to see how the system handles slow I/O performance and ensure that backups and recoveries are successful under all conditions.
+- Tests the system performance during backup or recovery operations, it is possible to see how the system handles slow I/O performance and ensure that backups and recoveries are successful under all conditions.
-- Simulate the slow file system calls under different loads, it is possible to identify the optimal capacity of the system to ensure that it can handle the expected load without experiencing performance issues.
+- Simulates the slow file system calls under different loads, helping to identify the optimal capacity of the system to ensure that it can handle the expected load without experiencing performance issues.

 :::note
-- Kubernetes> 1.16 is required to execute this fault.
+- Kubernetes 1.16 is required to execute this fault.
 - The application pods should be in the running state before and after injecting chaos.
 :::